-Instructor: Philip

-Politics and Pedagogies at the Intersections of Data, Technologies, and

-Inequalities: Read Less [-]

-EDUC 222C Design-Based Research Forum 3 Units

-Terms offered: Fall 2021, Fall 2020, Fall 2019

-A design-build-implement-analyze-theorize-publicize practicum forum for participants to first learn about design-based educational research work and receive support in their original and on-going projects.
+Foundations for Bilingual/Dual-language Education (Spanish): Read Less [-] EDUC 222C Design-Based Research Forum 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 A design-build-implement-analyze-theorize-publicize practicum forum for participants to first learn about design-based educational research work and receive support in their original and on-going projects.
 Following several orientation weeks, in which we discuss fundamental resources and participate in hands-on activities, subsequent readings are customized to individual students.
 The course culminates with presentations, and students submit an empirical research paper.

-Design-Based Research Forum: Read More [+]

-Rules & Requirements

-Repeat rules: Course may be repeated for credit with instructor consent.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Design-Based Research Forum: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.
 Instructor: Abrahamson

 Design-Based Research Forum: Read Less [-]

 EDUC 223B Special Problems in Mathematics, Science and Technology Education 2 - 6 Units

-Terms offered: Fall 2021, Spring 2021, Fall 2020

-Study of special problems and issues in education related to mathematics, science and technology.
+Terms offered: Fall 2022, Spring 2022, Fall 2021 Study of special problems and issues in education related to mathematics, science and technology.
 Sections may vary from semester to semester.
 Special Problems in Mathematics, Science and Technology Education:

-Read More [+]

-Rules & Requirements
+Read More [+] Rules & Requirements

 Repeat rules: Course may be repeated for credit with instructor consent.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-6 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

 Special Problems in Mathematics, Science and Technology Education: Read Less [-] EDUC 224 Introduction to Block-Based Programming for Teachers 2 Units Terms offered: Not yet offered This course is designed to introduce future Computer Science teachers to fundamental CS concepts through block-based programming.
 It will cover abstraction and decomposition and how these processes allow problems to be made simpler and solved algorithmically.
 It will also introduce teachers to the concepts of variables, loops, conditionals, functions and arrays.
 This course will focus on teaching computer science in ways that build on students' intuitive ideas.
-Introduction to Block-Based Programming for Teachers: Read More [+] Rules & Requirements Prerequisites: Admitted to BE3 or instructor approval Hours & Format Summer: 10 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Introduction to Block-Based Programming for Teachers: Read More [+] Rules & Requirements Prerequisites: Admitted to BE3 or instructor approval Hours & Format Summer:

+8 weeks - 4 hours of seminar per week 10 weeks - 3 hours of seminar per week

+Additional Details

+Subject/Course Level: Education/Graduate

+Grading: Letter grade.